toriborish/Recipes/docs/source/Recipes/Desserts/LilikoiCheesecakeTart.rst

    I used lilikoi juice instead of pulp, so I needed to add extra cornstarch to the topping since it didn't thicken enough on it's own.
 I'm not sure exactly how much I added since I did it after the fact (mixed in with a little of the topping to avoid clumps), but maybe it would be ok with around 1 Tbsp?
 It tasted great and ended up being the consistency I wanted, so I think using juice works well.
    The biggest mistake I made was that I added the egg when the lilikoi mixture was too hot, so a little bit of the egg scrambled and I had to remove it.
 Avoid that in the future.
    I was happy with the combination of cheesecake tart and lilikoi sauce, but I'm not sure how happy I would have been with the cheesecake part on its own.
 I might try something like a more traditional cheesecake next time.
+   I've now made the lilikoi curd again, and it actually goes quite well with raspberry too.
+I still want to experiment more with making a raspberry/lilikoi cake.

 .. sectionauthor:: Tori